-We know that posting fake reviews is always a bad idea — particularly if you’re posting fake reviews in favor of your business.
-But what if your business is the victim of fake reviews posted by competitors and others who have a malicious intent against your business?
+We know that posting fake reviews is always a bad idea — particularly if they’re in favor of your business.
+But what if your business is the victim of fake reviews written by competitors with malicious intentions against your business?

 Negative reviews are bad enough, but if they’re not true, it’s especially frustrating.
 They have the potential to damage your reputation, even when you’ve done nothing to earn them.
 Fortunately, it is possible to fight fake reviews — and win.

 We asked experts in public relations, customer service, and online reviews to tell us how they recommend dealing with fake reviews.
 They told us that it’s important to address fake reviews by attempting to remove them, replying with a level head, and building a great reputation that won’t be damaged by a few fake entries.

 Has your business been targeted by fake reviews?
 Contact us for help today.

 Spotting fake reviews can be tricky.
 While algorithms have no trouble sniffing them out, humans are only able to identify fake reviews 16% of the time.
 Fortunately, computers have shown us a few red flags that give away false reviews.

 - They lack detail — Most truthful reviews describe a product or service in detail and include relevant information.
 They’re much more specific about what, where and how.
 False reviews tend to focus on emotions and generalizations rather than hard facts.
 If you never visited an establishment, you can’t comment on the aesthetics.

 - They include more first person pronouns — Since untruthful reviewers don’t have experience with the products or services they’re writing about, they talk about themselves more.
 Therefor, words like “me” and “I” will be more prevalent in fake reviews.